SeunAgbede/Linux2cmd/README.md

 # install dependencies
 npm install

-# Run in browser (by default http://localhost:3000)
+# run in browser (by default http://localhost:3000)
 npm start

 // Method 2

-# Ensure you have docker installed as a container runtime engine
+# ensure you have docker installed to run in a container
-# Run in a container
 docker-compose up

 # In browser, navigate to http://localhost:8080